He’s just sold his company for $22 million, and while he’s happy about the outcome — he’s flying blind when it comes to what to do with all that cash.

 Being bolder and more open-minded with what we ask of ourselves can lead to tremendous discoveries that change everything.

 Unfortunately, humans tend to avoid challenging questions in favor of answering narrower, easier questions instead.
-Or worse, they ask the right questions but self-censor their answers and end up lying to themselves about what they really want and believe.
+Or worse, they ask the right questions but self-censor their answers and lie to themselves about what they really want and believe.

 So before you pose the following four questions, make a pact with yourself — to be honest with your answers (no matter how uncomfortable they feel).
 And take more than a few minutes to reflect on what you think.

-You might even find it’s best to hash out your answers quickly for the first round, then revisit what you write at a later date (after giving some time for your original thoughts to take shape.)
+You might even find it’s best to hash out your answers quickly for the first round, then revisit what you write later (after giving some time for your original thoughts to take shape.)

 - What are your goals in life?
 We all have big dreams and deep wants that often get overlooked for other projects that provide less meaning and fulfillment.
 Take this time to consider the projects that call to you and can promote a significant increase in your well-being.